At some point in natural hair journey, many have done what's called a big chop. This can be exciting or scary for anyone.

-Every natural at some point in their hair journey has done a big chop.
-It can be an exciting experience or unfamiliar grounds for anyone.
-I still remember my big chop experience, it took weeks of deciding on the perfect cut, reading tons of articles online, and binge-watching YouTube videos on what to expect before you do a big chop.
+I still remember my big chop experience.
+It took me weeks to decide on the perfect cut, reading lots of articles online and watching YouTube videos on what to expect before doing a big chop.
 When I felt I had all the right information, I woke up one morning and did my big chop.

-So doing the big chop is more than just cutting the hair itself.
+Doing a big chop is more than just cutting your hair.
 It usually requires knowing your hair texture and what would suit you or not.

-To help you get the hang of everything, this tutorial by Janaikirsten will share 6 things you need to consider before you do the big chop.
+To help you get started, here are six things you need to consider before doing a big chop.

 3. Find products that work for you